Castles in Germany curated for your pleasure

+Castles in Germany is huge part of what to see and visitand perhaps even use as your hotel for the trip in Germany.
 You will probably be rather surprised to know that in Germany there are no less than 20,000 castles.
 Choosing only 10 out of this huge number is not an easy task.
-There are many countries in Europe like England or France or Denmark with a historic castle, but the large amount of castle that Germany has is without comparison.
-You will love visiting the stunning castles, historic fortresses and hearing stories who lead you back in history to romance, to war and peace, to ghosts and of course Frankenstein.
-For the record vampires have chosen to live in Transylvania as “guests” of Count Dracula.
+There are many countries in Europe like England or France or Denmark with a historic castles, but the large amount of castles that Germany has is without comparison.
+You will love visiting the stunning castles, historic fortresses and hearing stories that lead you back in history to romance, to war and peace, to ghosts and of course Frankenstein.
+For the record, vampires have chosen to live in Transylvania as “guests” of Count Dracula.

 Germany is a huge country and these selected castles are scattered all over Germany.
 You can see the historical remains of the most famous castles.
 Some of the castles are still owned by the original families for over 900 years.

 Even if you get a first impression of the history and castles of Germany, you probably want more trips to Germany to see your own selection.
 But let´s get started.
 Here are here some of the most interesting castles in Germany that you should visit.